Expanded Solar Access In Nevada: AB 465

 Solar Energy Situation in Nevada

 Nevada has a history of solar access legislation attempts and successes.
 Although, the most well covered, the war over solar net metering is not the only solar legislation.

 The legislature recently passed a bill that increased Nevada’s renewable energy portfolio.
-Nevada has also received push back when the community solar bill 392 was proposed in 2017.
+Nevada also received pushback in 2017 on the community solar bill 392 proposal.

 Although many agreed it was good, the timing was off.
-This bill didn’t pass because it came right before the vote on open-market electricity.
+This bill didn’t pass because it came before the deciding vote on open-market electricity.

 Explanation of the AB 465

 Although not getting SB 465 passed was a disappointment, this wasn’t the end of the fight.
 AB 465 is another stab at improving solar accessibility.

 This bill focuses on increasing solar access for those that can’t qualify for solar.
 The twist, this is being done through utilities instead of community solar.
 It asks utilities like NV Energy to create expanded solar access programs.